Munthir76/Final-Project-CombanyTask/README.md

 2. Show all tasks
 3. Mark task as complete
 4. Delete task
+5. Export tasks to file
-5. Exit
+6. Exit
 Enter your choice:
 ```
-Option 1: Add new task
+### Option 1: Add new task

 As a manager, you can add new tasks to the system.